 Road surfacing

 All carriageways must be surfaced with either a chip seal or asphaltic concrete but must be consistent with adjoining surfaces.
-Interlocking block paving or concrete will be considered on a case-by-case basis; the final surfacing type to be accepted by Council.
-Asphaltic concrete (type to be accepted by Council) is required onis industrial roads, roundabouts, urban arterial roads, all cul-de-sac turning circles and any other site subject to higher turning movements.
+Concrete will generally not be accepted but may be considered on a case-by-case basis.
+Asphaltic concrete (type to be accepted by Council) is required on sites that are subject to high stresses caused by vehicle manoeuvres such as industrial roads, roundabouts, urban arterial roads, all cul-de-sac turning circles and any other location that is identified in the design report.
 On cul-de-sac heads, asphalt must be applied until the carriageway becomes a constant width.

 Chip seal surfacing

-The firs coast must be a two coat 3/5 chip seal for most residential roads.
-A further coat of chip seal must be applied between 3 and 18 months later as part of the project cost.
-If the second coat seal is going to be applied more than 12 months later, the defects liability period will need to be extended.
+The first coats must be a two coat 3/5 chip seal for most residential roads.
+A further coat of chip seal must be applied no later than 12 months after the first coat and as part of the project cost.
+If the second coat seal is going to be applied more than 12 months later, the defects liability period must be extended.
 Other chip seal designs may be considered and accepted by Council.

 Asphaltic concrete surfacing